 UM ZWC aims to increase the current recycling capacity to more than 30 tonnes/month (recycling rate: 20%) by 2020.
 The first phase of the campaign aims to increase capacity of organic waste composting, formalization of recycling collection as well as robust waste tracking and data collection mechanism.
 In the next 5-10 years, UM ZWC will play a vital role to formalize collection of recyclable materials in UM and further increase the organic waste recycling, while kitchen waste will be treated anaerobically with AD and aerobically with in-vessel composting.
 Collaborations with local and foreign organizations, government agency and private entities will be intensified to introduce environmental-friendly waste sorting, recovery and treatment technologies.
 Multi-stakeholders participation, support from top management and industrial collaboration are key factors that drive the development of sustainable waste management model in the campus.
 UM ZWC serves as an institutional sustainable and integrated waste management model and contributes to the national recycling target while bringing benefits to the Mother Earth and society at large.

-UM ZWC has contributed significantly in environmental protection with the diversion of almost 700 ton of different wastes from disposal to landfill (comprising of 275 ton of food waste, 55 ton of green waste, 75 ton of used clothes, 162 ton of wood waste and 122 ton of materials recyclable) with its recycling and on site treatment in UM since year 2011.
+UM ZWC has contributed significantly in environmental protection with the diversion of a total of more than 1,141,190 kg of different wastes from disposal to landfill with its recycling and on site treatment in UM since year 2010.
 The waste streams collected separately are food waste and green waste for in-house composting and anaerobic digestion, used clothes for reuse and recycling, wood waste for energy recovery for a local independent power plant, materials recyclables for re-processing as secondary materials and e-waste for recycling.
-From analysis using LCA (Life Cycle Assessment) approach, a total of 2,505 ton of CO2-eq. emission has been avoided by the integrated projects under UM ZWC.
+From analysis using LCA (Life Cycle Assessment) approach, a total of more than 5,341,576 kg CO2-eq emission has been avoided by the integrated and sustainable projects under UM ZWC.

-In the context of economic dimension, with the monthly reduction of about 6-7 pulls of open top bin hauled to landfill, a total of RM151,274 of waste disposal cost has been saved since inception.
-Besides, a total of RM15,000 amount of proceeds from selling of used clothes from UM campus were donated to several charity bodies.
+In the context of economic dimension, with the monthly reduction of about 6-7 pulls of open top bin hauled to landfill, a total of more than RM390,000 of waste disposal cost has been saved since inception.
+Besides, a total of RM38,000 amount of proceeds from selling of used clothes from UM campus were donated to several charity bodies.